Who is Mecon Ltd. ?

 He developed a very successful business in The Netherlands applying Intumescent paint to large steel structures.

 Olaf van Toor has nine years experience in the Dutch voluntary Fire Brigade so has added knowledge in Passive and Active Fire Safety Systems.

 To keep this up to scrap Olaf has joined the USAR and the Fire Brigade in Tauranga.

 What does Mecon Ltd. do ?

-Mecon Ltd. specializes in applying intumescent paint to new steel structures on site.
+Mecon Ltd. specializes in applying intumescent paint to new steel structures/fire rated door on site.

 With more then ten years of experience in industrial spraypainting correct application is guaranteed

 Mecon Ltd also repairs intumescent paint and calculates the amount of paint.

 We offer advice, and quote for your requirments in this field.